 - Rapefugee – A portmanteau of “rape” and “refugee,” the word indicates the belief on the alt-right that Syrian (and other non-white) refugees are responsible for a great number of rapes and sexual assaults against white European and American women.
 They believe these attacks, such as the one which occurred in Cologne, Germany, are being downplayed or covered up by the media.

-- Reverse Echoes – A corollary to the popular echo meme, the reverse echoes are used by white nationalists to indicate that, not only are they not Jewish, but are surrounded by Jews and Jewish influence; for example, )))the alt-right(((.
+- Reverse Echoes – A corollary to the popular echo meme, the reverse echoes are used by white nationalists to indicate that they are surrounded by Jews and Jewish influence; for example, )))the alt-right(((.
 The reverse echoes were popularized on Twitter after Jews and Jewish allies placed parentheses around their own user names to mock white nationalists and/or show solidarity with Jews.

 - Shekels – A unit of Israeli currency that is often used in a derogatory fashion while discussing Jews or Jewish control.
 One headline from The Daily Stormer website, for example, read “Jewed-Out Politicians Getting Mad Shekels from Jews.”